Driving to La Tania

 The advantage of ferries of course is the chance to get out of your car, do some shopping and visit one of the restaurants on board - you'll need to stop to eat somewhere on your journey anyway.

 Many routes have changed, stopped or have new operators.
-Sea France and Norfolk Lines are no longer in business - the following routes were in Operation in 2012:
+Sea France, Norfolk Lines and LD Lines are no longer in business.

-Condor Ferries run services from Poole to St Malo via the Channel Islands.
+Condor Ferries go from Poole to St Malo but via Jersey so not really a practical option anymore.

 Overnight Stops